Meizelea/AcEmergency/README.md

 Report Management Module - Done
 Dashboard - Done (If the report is "resolved" put it on the report history and remove it off the active history)

-Admin Management Module - Incomplete
+Admin Management Module - Complete
-Emergency Response Module - Incomplete
+Emergency Response Module - Complete
-Data Analytics Module - Incomplete
+Data Analytics Module - Complete